 Digital transformation.
 Some organizations might talk about IoT as the catalyst for digital transformation.
 This evolution goes beyond just adopting IoT or another emerging technology and requires organizations to rethink and reinvent how they operate at fundamental levels.
 Organizations must examine and restructure their business strategy and culture to solve problems and optimize processes by turning manual tasks into digital ones.

 IoT edge computing.
-Edge computing is the architecture IoT uses to process the data close to its generation point, particularly when data processing is time sensitive.
-Edge computing addresses the problem of sending vast amounts of data over the network, and processes data on the device itself or at a server close to it.
-Instead of processing all data for further use, edge computing means a smart security camera can process and only transmit data from the device when it detects movement, which lessens the load on the network.
+Edge computing is the architecture IoT uses to process data close to its generation point, particularly when data processing is time sensitive.
+IoT edge computing addresses the problem of sending vast amounts of data over the network and processes data on the device itself or at a server close to it.
+Instead of processing all data for further use, a smart security camera can process and transmit data from the device only when it detects movement, which lessens the load on the network.
 Any data that does not require real-time analysis can be analyzed in the cloud.

 IoT cloud computing.
 Organizations can use cloud computing services to provide fully managed scalable compute resources for IoT deployments.
 These services come in the form of infrastructure, platforms or SaaS.
 Information storage in the cloud gives organizations a backup for disaster recovery and can save them the cost of building the necessary infrastructure in-house.

 IoT security.
-The IoT industry has not always prioritized security measures during development, which has left connected devices with vulnerabilities to mitigate.
+The IoT industry has not prioritized IoT device and network security measures during development, which creates vulnerabilities.
 Many methods that secure businesses also secure IoT devices, such as firewalls, but connecting devices to the internet presents some unique problems.
-IoT devices typically exist at the edge of an organization's network and greatly increase the potential attack surface.
-Manufacturers develop IoT devices to be small, but this limits the resources each device contains, including the space for greater security measures, such as advanced encryption.
-IoT organizations also lack agreement on industry-accepted standards, which means organizations have many frameworks to choose from without clear guidelines.
-Organizations may end up with devices that use different protocols, which makes it difficult to secure systems and ensure interoperability.
-Groups, such as the National Institute of Standards, are working to develop industry standards, but these efforts are still in progress.
+IoT devices typically exist at the edge of an organization's network and increase the potential attack surface.
+The small size of IoT devices limits the resources each device can contain, including the space for security measures, such as advanced encryption.
+IoT standards bodies also lack cohesion, which means organizations have many frameworks to choose from without clear guidelines.
+Organizations may deploy devices that use different protocols, which complicates security and interoperability.
+Groups such as the National Institute of Standards and Technology develop industry standards, but these efforts are still in progress.

 Dive deeper with intermediate IoT terminology

-With a basic understanding of the IoT industry and how IoT fits into organizational strategies, IT administrators can now move on to divisions within IoT technology and terms about how IoT works.
+With a basic understanding of the IoT industry and how IoT fits into organizational strategies, IT administrators can now explore divisions within IoT technology and how IoT works.

 Machine-to-machine.
-M2M classifies any technology, such as AI, that connected devices use to transfer information or act without human interaction.
-Even though IoT is built off M2M capabilities, they are not the same.
-M2M, as the name implies, encompasses machines communicating with machines in a closed hardware system.
-IoT sensors connect devices to a larger network of machines that communicate with other machines and humans, and humans that communicate with machines.
-M2M technology is core to IoT for use in real time, remote monitoring of patients or equipment and improving process efficiency.
-The technology has low power consumption, the ability to continually or selectively send and receive data and location-specific triggers for alert devices.
+M2M classifies any technology, such as AI, that connected devices use to transfer information or take actions without human interaction.
+IoT is built on M2M capabilities, but they are not the same.
+M2M encompasses machines communicating with machines in a closed hardware system.
+IoT sensors connect to a larger network of machines that communicate with other machines and humans.
+M2M technology is essential to IoT for use in real time, remote monitoring of patients or equipment, and improving process efficiency.
+The technology has low-power consumption, the ability to continually or selectively send and receive data, and location-specific triggers for alert devices.

 Internet of medical things.
 IoMT, also known as healthcare IoT, covers medical devices and applications that connect to healthcare networks to analyze data and improve patient care.
-The most prevalent uses of IoT in healthcare facilities include remote patient monitoring and asset tracking sensors.
+The most prevalent uses of IoT in healthcare facilities include remote patient monitoring and asset tracking.
 IoMT comes with increased security risks to patient safety.
-As more devices are introduced to networks, the larger the attack surface becomes, and hackers have more opportunities to access patient data or devices.
+As the number of connected devices increases, the attack surface gets bigger and hackers have more opportunities to access patient data or devices.

 IT/OT convergence.
-The nature of IoT technology requires IT and operations technology teams to work together on software, hardware, control systems and networks to succeed.
-The two teams' convergence can cause some conflict in organizations because of different priorities and perspectives.
-IT teams focus on the data created by IoT sensors and security.
-Operational technology (OT) teams must incorporate the new technology from a practical standpoint and ensure production goes smoothly.
-Organizations must define the IT and OT roles and responsibilities, outline where IT and OT overlap and provide the teams with the right tools to support the convergence.
+The nature of IoT technology requires IT and operations teams to work together on software, hardware, control systems and networks to succeed.
+The two teams' convergence can cause conflict in organizations because they often have different priorities and perspectives.
+IT teams focus on data created by IoT sensors and security.
+OT teams must incorporate IoT from a practical standpoint and ensure production goes smoothly.
+Organizations must define the IT and OT roles and responsibilities, outline where IT and OT overlap, and provide the teams with the right tools to support the convergence.

 IoT attack surface.
-IT administrators face a challenge when it comes to IoT security because the spread of devices in remote locations expands the attack surface, the total potential vulnerabilities in IoT devices, software and networks.
+IoT adoption expands the attack surface, the total potential vulnerabilities in IoT devices, software and networks, that IT admins must address.
 Every IoT device connects to a network and has its own IP address, which gives hackers many opportunities to gain access.

 IoT network protocols.
 Protocols are the rules applied to data format, transmission and receipt for devices to communicate between servers, routers and endpoints, even if the IoT devices use different standards or designs.
 Examples of IoT protocols include Message Queuing Telemetry Transport (MQTT), Wi-Fi, Bluetooth, Zigbee, LoRaWAN and Z-Wave.